xuanyu2003/xuanyu2003/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm **Xuanyu Liu**, a 3rd-year Information Technology student at Oulu University of Applied Sciences, currently seeking job opportunities.
+I'm **Xuanyu Liu**, a 3rd-year Information Technology student at Oulu University of Applied Sciences, currently having exchange in japan.

 ### 🚀 About Me
 - 😄 Pronouns: **She/Her** or **Ta**
-- 🌱 I’m learning **Javascript Kotlin Python**
+- 🌱 Skills: **HTML5, Java, JavaScript/TypeScript, Python, Kotlin, PHP, C++**
 - ⚡ Interets: I love playing the **guitar and drums**, and I'm a huge fan of **Rhythm Tengoku** 🎸🎮
 - 🧐 Fun Fact: I designed my profile pic and i will update it annually 🫶